Behavioural effects of brain injury

-You can find out more about the behavioural effects of a brain injury below.
-Our Psychological effects of brain injury and Managing anger after brain injury booklets provides more detail, and the Headway helpline will be happy to talk through any specific questions you may have.
+Our Psychological effects of brain injury (PDF) and Managing anger after brain injury (PDF) booklets provides more detail, and the Headway helpline will be happy to talk through any specific questions you may have.

 A common change early in recovery is disinhibition, that is, loss of control over behaviour, resulting in socially inappropriate behaviour.
 This ranges from a tendency to divulge personal information too freely, to disturbing and unpredictable outbursts of uncontrolled rage.

 Common complaints include a tendency to make tactless remarks, to laugh inappropriately, and to be over-familiar towards others.
 A major area of difficulty, especially early in recovery, is that of sexual behaviour - making inappropriate sexual advances or remarks.
 Abusive or crude language may cause offence and be acutely embarrassing for relatives or in social situations.
 Most people gradually regain control over their behaviour, but those with a severe injury may remain impulsive and/ or inappropriate in their actions.

 A few people never regain adequate control over their behaviour, remaining unpredictable, aggressive and reliant on others to exercise a degree of control over their behaviour.

 A person with a brain injury may tend to speak or act without thinking about the possible consequences of their behaviour.
 This can lead to embarrassment in social situations, such as if they say an inappropriate remark without thinking that it might upset the person they are speaking to.
 Or in other circumstances it can lead to practical difficulties, such as if they agree to do a task that they are not realistically able to complete, or if they spend more money than can be afforded.